leafo/lapis/docs/models.md

   },
   {
     name = "where",
-    description = [[
-      a table of additional conditionals to limit the query by
+    description = "a table of additional conditionals to limit the query by", example = [[
       ```lua
       Posts:include_in(users, "user_id", {
         where = {